MansiSetty/Image-Musicalization-for-Visually-Impaired/README.md

 -cnn_model.pkl
 -label_transform.pkl
 2. DATABASE-
 This is the image dataset with 6 folders(angry, disgust, fear, joy, surprise, sadness).
 Each of the folders contain 400 images.
+Unzip the 'database.zip' file and extract the folder here.
 3. Music clasified-
 This is the music dataset with 6 emotions folders + 1 neutral folder + 5 combination folders.
 Each folder contains MP3 music files.